WRansohoff/nmigen_cpu_test/README.md

 # Simple nMigen ALU

-This is an nMigen implementation of the educational CPU which is used in MIT's edX 6004.2x free online course.
+This is a work-in-progress nMigen implementation of the educational CPU which is used in MIT's edX 6004.2x free online course.

-I wanted to brush up on digital logic since it's been a few years since college and I want to design a minimal implementation of the RISC-V ISA in nMigen.
+I've been brushing up on digital logic since it's been a few years since college and I want to design a minimal implementation of the RISC-V ISA without going crawling back to Verilog or VHDL.
 So I figured I'd follow along with some online classes using nMigen alongside the provided simulators as a learning exercise.

 The 6004.1X and 6004.2X courses are archived, but you can still watch the lectures and see the example problems here: